Is the Top Still Spinning? Evaluating Subjectivity in Narrative Understanding: Appendix

 \subsection{Additional ambiguity analysis details}

 For the inductive thematic analysis, the two authors involved write an explanation for the ambiguities involved in each subjective claim.
 They then discuss these explanations and arrive at four types of ambiguities.
 They go back and code each subjective claim with one of these types and discuss and adjudicate any disagreements.
+We observed agreement between the authors on 89\% of the sentences (0.53 Cohen's Kappa) prior to adjudication.

 They additionally label a small number of claims with a type 5 not discussed in the main text.
 Type 5 indicates the story is too confusing to determine its intent but the summary sentence itself is written clearly.
 We do not include type 5 claims in the analysis as they result from unintentional ambiguity introduced by the story writer which is beyond the scope of this paper.